-Several ways grocery retailers are elevating the store experience
+Several ways grocery retailers & technology are elevating the store experience

 Despite all the media focus on e-commerce, grocery retailers are making sure they don't take their eyes off their store design concepts, which is where the overwhelming majority of consumers prefer to shop for their fresh produce.
 From tech-innovations to a renewed emphasis on business practices grocers are combining the past with the new to keep their stores relevant in the digital age.